Home School Collaboration Protocol 2019

 Scheme of Work and Common Tests

 The school provides the summarised Scheme of Work (SOW) for all core subjects at the beginning of each semester on the school website.
-Indicative dates for Common Tests are also included in the SOW.
-Subject teachers will inform students the exact date and coverage at least 1 week before Common Tests.
+Indicative dates for Weighted Assessments (WA) are also included in the SOW.
+Subject teachers will inform students the scope and coverage of WA.

 Parents may refer to the summarised Scheme of Work of the respective core subjects on the school website to monitor the learning progress of their children and guide them in planning for their revision.
 When in doubt, parents may contact the subject teachers through the General Office for clarifications.

 The school has put in place a Homework Policy to ensure that an appropriate amount of work is assigned in each subject weekly to help students reinforce their learning in school.
 Academic departments also have internal guidelines on academic projects.
 All students are expected to complete the work on time, unless otherwise permitted by subject teachers.
 Subject teachers will provide feedback to the parents if the students do not complete their homework repeatedly.